amperity/amperity-docs/amperity_datagrid/source/privacy_rights.rst

      - **Refresh reports**

        When the delete PII request workflow is finished the **Unified Compliance** and **Unified Compliance Overview** tables are updated.

+       .. admonition:: When a record is matched in Unified Coalesced

+          For the current Stitch run, associated records are visible in:

+          * **Unified Coalesced**
+          * Other database tables
+          * Domain tables, with redaction

+          For all future Stitch runs, associated records are visible in:

+          * **Unified Coalesced**, with redaction
+          * Other database tables, with redaction
+          * Domain tables, with redaction

        .. important:: Be sure to use the compliance reports tables to identify data that must be deleted from systems that provide data to Amperity.
 If data is not deleted from these systems in a timely manner, it is possible for customer data that was previously deleted by Amperity to be re-added to Amperity because the data is still present in the data that is provided to Amperity.